Moody's Q2 2021 Earnings Call Transcript

 Operator

-We'll go ahead and take our next question from George Tong with Goldman Sachs.
-Please go ahead.
+All right, we'll go ahead and take our next question from George Tong with Goldman Sachs.
+George, please go ahead.

 George Tong

 Hi.
 Thanks.
 Good morning.
-You mentioned that you now expect low single-digit growth in global issuance versus your prior forecast of low single-digit decline this year.
-How is your outlook specifically for the second half that issuance changed over the past quarter?
-In other words, does the updated outlook reflect just flow-through of 2Q outperformance or has your outlook for the second half also improved?
+You mentioned that you now expect low single-digit growth in global issuance versus your prior forecast of a low single-digit decline this year.
+How has your outlook specifically for the second half of that issuance changed over the past quarter?
+In other words, does the updated outlook reflect just flow-through of Q1 outperformance, or has your outlook for the second half also improved?

 Mark Kaye